-If you have been abused or neglected at Warren Barr North Shore, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Warren Barr North Shore, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Warren Barr North Shore is a for-profit nursing home in Highland Park, Illinois.
 The upscale facility offers luxury accommodation in adjunct to their medical services.
 Their continuum of care includes rehabilitation, therapeutic, and nursing care.
 Warren Barr North Shore is located at 2773 Skokie Valley Road, Highland Park, IL, and may be reached through telephone number 847-266-9266.
 The Illinois Nursing Home Care Act and Department of Public Health govern Warren Barr North Shore.

 Warren Barr North Shore’s Address, Phone Number, and Contact Information

 Warren Barr North Shore